theoxylo/minecraft_mod_thx/README.txt

         http://www.minecraftforum.net/index.php?showtopic=86765

     2. Then add the server THX mod files from the above server download to your minecraft_server.jar.
+Alternate method: add just the jh.class file to your minecraft_server.jar and then put the zip download file into the server 'mods' folder.

     3. After running at least once, check out the options in file '.minecraft/mod_thx_server.options' for controls and other settings (see below for annotated listing).